Gee whiz: Peeing dog celebration costs Ole Miss in Egg Bowl

 STARKVILLE, Miss.
+(AP) — Mississippi flushed away a golden chance at the Golden Egg.

-(AP) — Luke Logan missed a 35-yard extra point after Mississippi receiver Elijah Moore was penalized for celebrating a touchdown by crawling and pretending to urinate like a dog, and Mississippi State ended up with a 21-20 victory Thursday night in the 116th Egg Bowl.
+Luke Logan missed a 35-yard extra point after Ole Miss receiver Elijah Moore was penalized for celebrating a touchdown by crawling and pretending to urinate like a dog, and Mississippi State escaped with a 21-20 victory Thursday night in the 116th Egg Bowl.

-Ole Miss (4-8, 2-6 Southeastern Conference) pulled within a point with 4 seconds remaining on Matt Corral’s 2-yard pass to Moore, but Logan hooked the extra point after Moore cost the Rebels 15 yards.

 “That’s not who we are.
 We’ve been a disciplined team all year, and so just disappointed that happened,” Rebels coach Matt Luke said.
 “That’s not who he is.
-Elijah is a good kid and he just got caught up in the moment.”
+Elijah is a good kid, and he just got caught up in the moment.”

+Ole Miss (4-8, 2-6 Southeastern Conference) pulled within a point with 4 seconds remaining on Matt Corral’s 2-yard pass to Moore, but Logan hooked the extra point after Moore cost the Rebels 15 yards.
+The extra yards also prevented Mississippi from going for a winning 2-point conversion.

-The penalty was another in a long line of unsportsmanlike conduct fouls between these two teams in recent years, and oddly not even the first one for pretending to urinate.
-Luke said he knew that as emotions flared in the annual rivalry game, that type of showboating would need to be avoided.
+The penalty was another in a long line of unsportsmanlike conduct fouls between these two teams in recent years, and oddly not even the first one featuring a player pretending to pee.
+Luke said he knew that as emotions flared in the annual rivalry game that showboating would need to be avoided.

 “Absolutely,” Luke said.
 “We talked about it.
 We had five penalties.
 We just wanted to play a clean game.
 Nothing after the whistles or before the whistles was going to help us win the ballgame.”